p4lang/p4c/docs/JSON_format.md

 - `order`: a JSON array of sorted header instance names.
 When the target switch invokes a deparser, the headers will be serialized in this order, and non-valid headers will be skipped.

+For stacks and unions, all the header instances need to be listed in the appropriate order.

 ### `meter_arrays`